On this page

 - reducing unnecessary duplication of resources

-- coordinating any monitoring and enforcement activities
+- coordinating any monitoring and enforcement activities.

-What are relevant authorities?
+What are co-regulators?

-A relevant authority can be:
+A co-regulator (relevant authority) can be:

 - a Victorian Government department responsible for regulating or funding an organisation

-- the Victorian Registration and Qualifications authority
+- the Victorian Registration and Qualifications Authority

 How we handle concerns about compliance with Child Safe Standards

-- make further inquiries about an organisation’s compliance with the standards;
+- make further inquiries about an organisation’s compliance with the standards

-- requesting any information or document
+- requesting any information or documents

 - conducting an inspection